 Not only does real estate generally hold its intrinsic value, but rental rate structures generally allow dividends to grow during inflationary periods.
 Real estate owners can regularly adjust their rental rates, creating the potential for dividend growth to match inflation.
 That’s why billionaire investing elites, looking to “have their cake and eat it too,” turn to real estate to hedge against inflation.
 It’s no coincidence that 35 of the wealthiest 400 Americans amassed their fortunes in real estate, according to Forbes.

-Until recently, financial planners could only offer commercial real estate investments to their wealthiest clients.
-Now with the emergence of online real estate platforms like stREITwise that offer low investment minimums, everyday investors can use commercial real estate to hedge against inflation like the billionaires.
+Until recently, financial planners could only offer commercial real estate investments to their wealthiest clients, those that are accredited investors.
+Now with the emergence of online real estate platforms like Streitwise that offer low investment minimums, everyday investors can use commercial real estate to hedge against inflation like high net-worth institutional investors.